-- 3.1.1 The PPiP application proposes the following tourism and recreation-led mixed uses:

-- Refurbished tourist information building;

-- Up to 60 bedroom apart-hotel;

-- Up to 32 bed budget hotel;

-- Up to 127 self-catering lodges;

-- Leisure / pool / water park / spa;

-- Restaurants / café / retail areas;

-- Craft brewery including pub;

-- Visitor reception area and hub building;

-- External activity areas including event/performance areas, children's play areas, picnic and barbeque areas;

-- Monorail;

-- Staff service and welfare accommodation;

-- Associated parking, landscaping and infrastructure development works; and

-- Access to be taken from the surrounding road network including Ben Lomond Way and Pier Road.

-- 3.1.2 As part of the PPiP application the retention of the Woodbank House listed building façade is proposed as a landmark feature.
-Conservation / redevelopment of Woodbank House (listed building) and attendant listed structures will be subject to future applications for planning and listed building consent.

-- 3.1.3 The Parameters Plan (Appendix A) sets out the maximum extents (including height) of the proposed development for which planning permission in principle is being sought.
+- 3.1.1 The PPiP application proposes the following tourism and recreation-led mixed uses: - Refurbished tourist information building; - Up to 60-bedroom apartment-hotel; - Up to 32 bedspace budget hotel; - Up to 104 self-catering holiday lodges (comprised of up to 42 single story woodland lodges (Riverfront); up to 37 countryside lodges (in grounds of Woodbank House); and up to 25 woodland lodges (in grounds of Woodbank House)); - Up to 6 self-catering holiday properties in Woodbank House ancillary buildings; - Restoration and redevelopment/conversion of Woodbank House for up to 15 self-catering holiday apartments (subject to other necessary constraints); - Leisure / pool / water park / spa; - Restaurants / hot food café / retail areas; - Craft brewery including pub; - Visitor reception area and hub building; - External activity areas including areas for event and performance, play, picnic and barbeque areas; - Monorail; - Staff service and welfare accommodation; - Associated parking, landscaping and infrastructure development works; and, - Access to be taken from the surrounding road network including Ben Lomond Way and Pier Road. - 3.1.2 As part of the PPiP application the retention of the Woodbank House listed building façade is proposed as a landmark feature.
+Conservation / redevelopment of Woodbank House (listed building) and attendant listed structures will be subject to future applications for planning and listed building consent. - 3.1.3 The Parameters Plan (Appendix A) sets out the maximum extents (including height) of the proposed development for which planning permission in principle is being sought.
 As this is a PPiP application the volume of development may reduce to below the maximum parameters set out once the detailed design is progressed.